 This bill provides certain rights to a peace officer upon conclusion of an investigation, including certain rights concerning his administrative file.
-In addition, this bill prohibits the use of evidence obtained in violation of the statutory rights of a peace officer in an administrative proceeding or a civil action against the peace officer.
+In addition, this bill prohibits the use of evidence obtained in violation of the statutory rights of a peace officer during an administrative proceeding commenced or civil action filed against the peace officer.